gros777/PyProGen/README.txt

 Usage
 -----

-just pass the name of the new project to the script, for example:
+Pass the name of the new project to the script, for example:

 $> pyprogen skeleton